Make your Clipchamp videos accessible to people with disabilities

 How to fix it

-To see if a caption or subtitle file has been added to a video, select My content > Videos and find your video.
-Then select Update video details (Update video details).
+To see if a caption or subtitle file has been added to a video, in OneDrive select My files > Videos and find your video.
+Open it on its video player page, then select Video settings in the menu on the right.

-Captions and subtitles help people who can’t see the screen to understand what’s important in a Stream video.
+Captions and transcripts help people who can't see the screen to understand what's important in a video.

 Enable autogenerated captions